bradjacobs/excel-to-csv/README.md

 <details>
   <summary>Won't Fix...
 (Click To Expand)</summary>

-* XLSB support (Excel 2016+)
-  * looks like a pain to implement, especially for a format i've rarely come across.
-* Date/Time formatting
+* Custome Date/Time Formatting or Handling
   * too many considerations of format, timezone shifting, etc
-* Numeric formatting
+* Custom Numeric Formatting or Handling
   * Do not want to deal with things like:
     * 2 vs 2.0
     * if 98% should be 0.98 or 98
     * international formats
     * super large, super small numbers
     * etc
-  * Harder to deal with in the advaenced event implementation.
+  * Harder to deal with in the advanced event implementation.
 * Multiple sheets to SINGLE CSV file.
   * too many concerns if sheets have a different structure.
   * Easy for someone to do programmatically (just merge the SheetContent List<List<String>> values).